rugbyprof/4143-plc-course-notes/OOP_Concepts/07-functions.md

 ## Functions

 Let's explore the idea of `first-class functions` in `Go` within the context of our scary Dungeons & Dragons (D&D) theme.
-This overview will go through the following topics:
+This overview on functions in Golang will go through the following topics:
 - first-class functions
 - anonymous functions
 - user-defined function types
 - higher-order functions
 - returning functions from other functions
 - closures
-- and sone other practical use cases
+- and many other practical use cases

 ### What are First-Class Functions?